Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Abstract

 \section{Abstract}

-We study $2$-dimensional Artin groups of hyperbolic type from the point of view of measure equivalence, and establish strong rigidity statements.
+We study $2$-dimensional Artin groups of hyperbolic type from the viewpoint of measure equivalence, and establish rigidity theorems.

-As a first step, we prove that they are boundary amenable -- as is more generally every group which acts discretely by isometries on a connected piecewise hyperbolic $\cat$ simplicial complex with countably many simplices in finitely many isometry types, under the assumption that vertex stabilizers are boundary amenable.
-As a byproduct, these groups satisfy the Novikov conjecture.
+We first prove that they are boundary amenable.
+So is every group acting discretely by simplicial isometries on a connected piecewise hyperbolic $\cat$ simplicial complex with countably many simplices in finitely many isometry types, assuming that vertex stabilizers are boundary amenable.
+Consequently, they satisfy the Novikov conjecture.

-We find an infinite collection $\calc$ of Artin groups (already considered by Crisp in his work on abstract commensurators) which are superrigid for measure equivalence: every countable group which is measure equivalent to a group $G$ in the class $\calc$, is in fact almost isomorphic to $G$.
-We also get measure equivalence classification results within the class of Artin groups.
-More precisely, we prove that whenever two $2$-dimensional Artin groups of hyperbolic type are measure equivalent, then there is an isomorphism between their fixed set graphs -- these graphs were introduced by Crisp and constitute a natural analogue of the curve graph in the realm of Artin groups.
+We then show that measure equivalent $2$-dimensional Artin groups of hyperbolic type have isomorphic fixed set graphs -- an analogue of the curve graph, introduced by Crisp.
+This yields classification results.

+We obtain strong rigidity theorems.
+Let $G=G_\Gamma$ be a $2$-dimensional Artin group of hyperbolic type, with $\Out(G)$ finite.
+When the automorphism groups of the fixed set graph and of the Cayley complex $\mathfrak{C}$ coincide, every countable group $H$ which is measure equivalent to $G$, is commensurable to a lattice in $\Aut(\mathfrak{C})$.
+This happens whenever $\Gamma$ is triangle-free with all labels at least $3$ -- unless $G$ is commensurable to the direct sum of $\mathbb{Z}$ and a free group.
+When $\Gamma$ satisfies an additional star-rigidity condition, then $\Aut(\mathfrak{C})$ is countable, and $H$ is almost isomorphic to $G$.

-This can be reformulated in terms of orbit equivalence rigidity of actions of $2$-dimensional Artin groups of hyperbolic type.
-As many of these groups are properly proximal in the sense of Boutonnet, Ioana and Peterson, this also yields strong rigidity results for von Neumann algebras associated to their ergodic actions.
-In particular, we build a new infinite class of examples of groups all of whose ergodic probability measure-preserving actions are $W^*$-superrigid.
-Other applications of our work include a superrigidity statement for cocycles from higher-rank lattices to $2$-dimensional Artin groups of hyperbolic type, and a rigidity statement regarding possible lattice embeddings of certain Artin groups.
+This has applications to orbit equivalence rigidity, and rigidity results for von Neumann algebras associated to ergodic actions of Artin groups.
+We also derive a rigidity statement regarding possible lattice envelopes of certain Artin groups, and a cocycle superrigidity theorem from higher-rank lattices to $2$-dimensional Artin groups of hyperbolic type.